Compatibility of the Fargues--Scholze correspondence for unitary groups: Applications

 We note that the representation $\delta_{\pi,\pi_{I}} = \tau_{i}$ for $i = 1,\ldots,r$ if and only if $\pi = \pi_{I \oplus \{i\}}$.
 It follows that, if we apply the results of Hansen--Kaletha--Weinstein \cite[Theorem~1.0.2]{HKW} we have that

-in $K_{0}(\U_n(\mathbb{Q}_{p}))$ the Grothendieck group of finite length admissible $\U_n(\mathbb{Q}_{p})$-representations, where we have used Theorem \ref{Uncompatibility} to deduce that the Fargues--Scholze parameter of $\pi_{I}$ is supercuspidal.
+in $K_{0}(\U_n(\mathbb{Q}_{p}))$ the Grothendieck group of finite length admissible $\U_n(\mathbb{Q}_{p})$-representations, where we have used Theorem \ref{Uncompatibility} to deduce that the Fargues--Scholze parameter of $\pi_{I}$ is supercuspidal to see that the error term in \cite[Theorem~1.0.2]{HKW} is trivial.
 However, by Proposition \ref{unmiddledegree}, the complex $R\Gamma_{c}(G,b_1,\mu_{1})[\pi_{I}]$ is concentrated in degree $0$ and is valued in smooth representations with fixed central character equal to $\omega$ the central character of $\pi_{I}$.
 Moreover, since the parameter $\phi$ is supercuspidal, we know that the representations $\pi_{I \oplus \{i\}}$ are supercuspidal.
-Therefore, since supercuspidal representations are injective/projective in the category of smooth representations with fixed central character, this extension splits, and we deduce the following. \begin{corollary}{ } For a supercuspidal $L$-parameter and all $\pi_{I} \in \Pi_{\phi}(J_{b_1}, \varrho_{b_1} \circ \varrho)$, we have an isomorphism
+Therefore, since supercuspidal representations are injective/projective in the category of smooth representations with fixed central character, this extension splits, and we deduce the following. \begin{corollary} For a supercuspidal $L$-parameter $\phi$ and all $\pi_{I} \in \Pi_{\phi}(J_{b_1}, \varrho_{b_1} \circ \varrho)$, we have an isomorphism

 of $G(\mathbb{Q}_{p})$-representations. \end{corollary} More generally, we can apply Corollary \ref{Unextmucor} together with \cite[Theorem~1.0.2]{HKW} and Theorem \ref{Uncompatibility} to argue exactly as above and deduce that the following is true. \begin{corollary}{ } Let $\phi$ be a supercuspidal $L$-parameter.
 For all $\pi_{I} \in \Pi_{\phi}(J_{b_{d}}, \varrho_{b_d} \circ \varrho)$, we have an isomorphism